-Revenue on distributions from OVCF and NVCF are recognized in the year the Corporation becomes entitled to receive the distribution as per the terms and conditions of the respective limited partnership agreement.

-OETF and LSSVCF funding received represents monies transferred from MRI to the Corporation, as described in notes 7 and 14, respectively.
+Distributions from OVCF, NVCF and SUVF are recognized in the year the Corporation becomes entitled to receive the distribution as per the terms and conditions of the respective limited partnership agreement.
+OETF, SUVF and LSSVCF funding received represents monies transferred from the Ministry to the Corporation, as described in notes 7, 9 and 15, respectively.
+The funding is recognized when received.